 The IJC acknowledges the Traditional Custodians of country throughout Australia and their connections to land, sea and community.
 We pay our respect to their Elders past and present and extend that respect to all Aboriginal and Torres Strait Islander peoples today.

-The aim of the Clearinghouse is to promote discussion and disseminate relevant Indigenous justice information to government policy makers and those working in the Indigenous justice field.
+The aim of the IJC is to promote discussion and disseminate relevant Indigenous justice information to government policy makers and those working in the Indigenous justice field.

 |September 2022||REGISTER – IJC FORUM on ‘Indigenous Data Sovereignty’|